-- (A) The Contractor shall not be required to pay for Covered Services when the Enrollee receives the services from Non-Participating Providers, not arranged for and not authorized by the Contractor except as follows: - (1) Emergency Services; - (2) Court ordered services that are Covered Services defined in Attachment C; - (3) Cases where the Enrollee demonstrates that such services are Medically Necessary Covered Services and were unavailable from the Contractor's Participating Providers;

-(4) Covered Services received between the Enrollee's effective date of eligibility but before the Enrollee reasonably could have known which Providers were Participating Providers.
+- (A) The Contractor shall not be required to pay for Covered Services when the Enrollee receives the services from Non-Participating Providers, not arranged for and not authorized by the Contractor except as follows: - (1) Emergency Services; - (2) Court ordered services that are Covered Services defined in Attachment C; - (3) Cases where the Enrollee demonstrates that such services are Medically Necessary Covered Services and were unavailable from the Contractor's Participating Providers; - (4) Covered Services received between the Enrollee's effective date of eligibility but before the Enrollee reasonably could have known which Providers were Participating Providers. - (B) The Contractor shall require Non-Participating Providers to coordinate with the Contractor with respect to payment and ensure that the cost to the Enrollee is no greater than it would be if the services were furnished within the network.